 There is a lovely swimming pool with a shallow area for young children, a volleyball court and the massive bonus of free use of their kayaks and snorkel equipment.
 Just off the beach, you can swim to a coral reef that has lots of colourful fish, although the coral itself is not in great condition.

 Looking to book a room on Koh Ngai?
-We always recommend using Booking.com and can highly recommend Koh Ngai Resort.
+We recommend using Booking.com or Agoda.com and can highly recommend Koh Ngai Resort.
 We stayed in the standard room with air conditioning which was good value.
 If you are happy with just a fan they have some bargain rooms available.
 They also offer pricier and more luxurious bungalows.

 Kayaking on Koh Ngai